-5. What could I expect after my manuscript be accepted? (see ‘Publication After Acceptance’)
+5. What can I expect after my manuscript is accepted? (see ‘After Acceptance’)

 2. Aims and Scope

-The Asian Journal of Andrology (AJA) published continuously since 1999, is an international peer-reviewed journal devoted to andrology and related sciences and is published bimonthly.
-It is the official journal of the Asian Society of Andrology, and is sponsored by the Shanghai Institute of Materia Medica at the Chinese Academy of Sciences and Shanghai Jiao Tong University.
+The Asian Journal of Andrology (AJA), published continuously since 1999, is an international peer-reviewed journal devoted to Andrology and related sciences, and is published every two months.
+It is the official journal of the Asian Society of Andrology, and is sponsored by the Shanghai Institute of Materia Medica at the Chinese Academy of Sciences, and Shanghai Jiao Tong University.
 AJA is available both in print and online.
-AJA publishes as an open access journal and papers can be read in full text without charge.
-AJA's 2017 impact factor is 3.259 which ranks 1/6 (Andrology) and 19/76(Urology and Nephelology).
-The journal publishes original articles, review articles, opinions, commentaries, Research Highlights, and Letters to the Editor.
-AJA also publishes announcements of meetings, postgraduate courses, symposia and other similar events of interest to andrologists.
-Fields of particular interest to the journal include, but are not limited to:
+Its Editor-in-Chief of AJA is Professor Yi-Fei Wang.

 Hormonal regulation of male reproduction

-Male puberty development
+Male puberty development.

-Male sexual and reproductive health
+Male sexual and reproductive health.

 3.1 Editorial policy

-The editors reserve the right to reject manuscripts without review.
-Such rejections must be approved by the editor-in-chief, and are intended to alleviate unnecessary workload for the editorial board, as well as provide authors the opportunity to seek other publishing options as soon as possible.
+The editors reserve the right to reject manuscripts without review because either the content is not appropriate for the Journal or the work does not represent a sufficient advance in knowledge to gain high enough priority for publication in the Journal.
+Such rejections must be approved by the Editor-in-chief, and are intended to avoid unnecessary work for reviewers, as well as to provide authors the opportunity of seeking more appropriate publishing options as soon as possible.

 3.1.1 Duplicate publication

-Authors submitting a manuscript to AJA should notify the Editor(s) if part of their contribution has appeared or will appear elsewhere, or if any related material is under consideration or in press elsewhere.
-If an AJA submission re-uses a figure that is published elsewhere or that is copyrighted, the author must provide documentation that the previous publisher or copyright holder has given permission for the figure to be re-published.
+Authors submitting a manuscript to AJA should notify the Editor if part of their contribution has appeared or will appear elsewhere, or if any related material is under consideration or in press elsewhere.
+If an AJA submission re-uses a Figure that is published elsewhere or that is copyrighted, the author must provide AJA with documentation that the previous publisher or copyright holder has given permission for it to be re-published.

-The AJA Editors consider all material in good faith, and assume that the journal has full permission to publish every part of the submitted material, including illustrations.
+The AJA Editors consider all material in good faith, and assume that the journal has permission to publish every part of the submitted material, including illustrations.

 3.1.2 Conflicts of interest

-In the interests of transparency and to help reviewers assess any potential bias, AJA requires authors of original research papers to declare any competing commercial interests in relation to the submitted work.
-Referees are also asked to indicate any potential conflict they might have reviewing a particular paper.
+In the interests of transparency, and to help reviewers assess any potential bias, AJA requires authors of original research papers to declare any competing commercial interests in relation to the submitted work.
+(Referees are also asked to indicate any potential conflict they might have reviewing a particular paper.)

-3.1.4 Supplementary information for the editors and the reviewers Any manuscripts under review or accepted for publication elsewhere should accompany the submission if they are relevant to its scientific assessment.
+Any cited manuscripts under review or accepted for publication, but not yet published elsewhere, should accompany the submission if they are relevant to its scientific assessment.
 Authors should also provide upon submission any kind of supplementary material that will aid the review process.

-3.2 Preparation of manuscripts
+3.3 Preparation of manuscripts

 3.4 Types of Articles

-3.4.1 Original Article
+3.4.1 Original Articles